KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 ## Informal Usage

-In informal discussion or descriptive prose where the writer is articulating a sequence from an embodied vantage (e.g., describing motion between L₂ and L₃ from the L₁ perspective), the conventional flexibility allows either order.
+In informal articulation or descriptive prose where the writer is articulating a sequence from an embodied vantage (e.g., describing motion between L₂ and L₃ from the L₁ perspective), the conventional flexibility allows either order.
 Static lists, formal articulations, and canonical registry entries should follow the canonical descending hypostatic convention.

 ---